telerik/xaml-docs/controls/radgridview/columns/columntypes/column-types-basic-column.md

 * __AggregateFunctions__: This property allows defining aggregate functions, which results will appear in the column footer.
 Read more [here]({%slug gridview-columns-aggregate-functions%}).

 * __CellEditTemplate, CellStyle, CellTemplate__: By setting these properties you are able to modify the default look of the cells in the columns e.g. to place custom elements in the cell.
-Read more [here]({%slug gridview-columns-customizing-columns%}).
+Read more [here]({%slug gridview-columns-customizing-columns%}) and [here]({%slug radgridview-columns-celltemplate-and-celledittemplate%}).

 * __Footer, FooterCellStyle, GroupFooterStyle__: By setting these properties you are able to modify the content and the appearance of the column footers.
 To learn how read the [Column Footers]({%slug gridview-columns-column-footers%}) topic.